-If you have spent time and effort carefully crafting an agreement, then you should never mark them ‘subject to contract’.
-This phrase is only relevant when you are still discussing or negotiating your contract.
-It does not apply and should not be used in any other circumstances.
+If you have spent time and effort carefully crafting an agreement, then when should you mark them ‘subject to contract’?
+Never?

-This phrase should only be used when you want to prevent a contract arising ie when you think not all the relevant terms are agreed.
+This phrase should only be used when you want to prevent a contract arising i.e. before all the essential terms are agreed.
 The phrase counteracts the implication that you intend to enter into a contract now.
-Even if you have an offer, accepted, for consideration and with certain terms (the other four elements for a contract), there can be no legally binding contract.
+Even if you have an offer, accepted, for consideration and with certain terms (the other four legal essentials for a contract), there can be no legally binding contract.

-This is not the same as believing there ought to be a formal contract: “the mere fact that the letter giving instructions to proceed envisages the execution of further documentation, does not preclude the court from concluding that a binding contract was nonetheless entered into, provided that all the necessary ingredients of a valid contract are present.”
+As with most aspects of contract process, using ‘subject to contract’ without knowing your exit strategy is risky.
+It’s unclear whether you mean: I’d like a formal contract to record what we have already agreed, I need a formal contract to record our agreement or I am not ready to agree to these terms: “the mere fact that the letter giving instructions to proceed envisages the execution of further documentation, does not preclude the court from concluding that a binding contract was nonetheless entered into, provided that all the necessary ingredients of a valid contract are present.”
 (Harvey)